luxscious/matchmaking-lobby-service/LESSONS.md

 ✅ How to create lobbies and persist them in Redis with clean JSON structures ✅ How to send real-time notifications to WebSocket clients when a lobby is created ✅ How to test deterministic matchmaking behavior using isolated Redis containers (testcontainers-go)

+## REST Endpoint: Lobby Retrieval #43

+✅ How to cleanly separate HTTP handling from Redis logic ✅ How to handle redis.Nil and return proper 404 JSON errors ✅ How to use httptest.NewServer for deterministic end-to-end tests ✅ Importance of consistent JSON structures between storage and API responses ✅ Clear error mapping and structured error responses improve client experience